tharinduxd0/whatsapp-view-once-bypass-chrome-extension/README.md

 WhatsApp View Once Bypass is a Chrome extension that enhances WhatsApp Web functionality by allowing users to view and save photos indefinitely, bypassing the app's view once feature.

+## Important Update
+Due to a recent security update released by WhatsApp in OCT 2024, the current version of the extension is no longer fully functional.
+The update has affected the extension’s ability to bypass the view once feature.
+I am actively working on an updated version that will restore the full functionality.

+Please stay tuned for further updates, and thank you for your patience and understanding.

 ## Features

 - **Override View Once**: View and save photos marked for view once multiple times.